kristinriebe/DensityIngest/README.md

 number of grid cells per dimension.
 Each record is wrapped with a leading and trailing 4-byte integer.

-They data files only contains density values, sorted row by row.
+The data files only contain density values, sorted row by row.
 Spatial grid indizes are derived from the position in the array in DensityReader::getNextRow().